-The majority of sites (15) were monitored for water temperature using fixed stations.
-Monitoring compliance at these sites were accomplished using gaging stations located at weirs, stilling wells, or tailraces.
-Each fixed station site utilized a Campbell Scientific datalogger and temperature sensor.
-Redundant sensors were installed at all locations.
+The majority of sites (19) were monitored for water temperature using fixed stations.
+Monitoring compliance at these sites were accomplished using gaging stations located at weirs, stilling wells, or powerhouse tailraces.
+Each fixed station site utilized a Campbell Scientific datalogger and a redundant pair of temperature sensors.
 Sensor cables were contained inside conduit, and the sensors were placed as close as possible to the stream thalweg where water is well mixed.
 A solar shield helped prevent exposure to direct sunlight.
 Depending on the site, power was supplied either by photovoltaic panels and DC batteries or through an existing power supply.
-Data transfer occurred through either radio telemetry or fiber optic network.
-At the fixed stations, temperature readings were collected at 15 minute intervals, logged by the datalogger, summarized to hourly means, and transmitted every 24 hours.
+Data transfer occurred through radio telemetry or fiber optic network.
+At the fixed stations, temperature readings were collected at 15-minute intervals and telemetered to SMUD databases, where the data was summarized to hourly means and calculated to daily statistics.